DayPilot.Scheduler.loadingStart

 Parameters

-• options.text (string) - label text; if not specified, loadingLabelText will be used (but only if loadingLabelVisible is set to true)
+• options.text (string) - label text; if not specified, loadingLabelText is used, but only when loadingLabelVisible is set to true

-• options.block (boolean) - block the UI using an overlay <div>; if not specified, blockOnCallBack value will be used
+• options.block (boolean) - blocks the UI using an overlay <div>; if not specified, blockOnCallBack is used

 See Also